Pearl-Dragon/snake_client/README.md

 ## Instructions

 To play the game, one needs to implement a game client.
-An example solution code for the client can be [found here](https://github.com/lighthouse-labs/snek-client) (it's a private repository, not accessible to everyone).
+An example solution code for the client is found at https://github.com/Pearl-Dragon/snake_client - it's a private repository.

 ## Installation